horker/oxyplotcli2/docs/md/New-OxyTornadoBarSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.TornadoBarSeries object that represents a series that can be used to create tornado plots.
+Returns an object that represents a series that can be used to create tornado plots.

 See http://en.wikipedia.org/wiki/Tornado_diagram.